 - Take the time now to clean your camera, even if it is a point and shoot.
+This applies even if you cleaned everything the last time you used it.
+Things happen.
 Clean each lens you will bring on your trip.
-Don’t forget to clean each filter you will use, too.
+Don't forget to clean each filter you will use, too.
 Clean the body as well and make sure there is no dust on the mirror or sensor.

 - Take a few shots after you have cleaned the equipment.
 It pays to verify that everything is clean and free from dust.

 3. Create a packing list

 Once you have cleaned your equipment, make a packing list of what you will take and include serial numbers of your equipment.
 Remember to include essentials like:

 - tripod (if necessary)